 Dual Credit - Dual Credit is a program through which students may earn college credit while still in high school through the University of Missouri-Kansas City.
 Unlike AP credit, Dual Credit is earned through graded assignments that are cumulative over the course of an academic semester or year; Dual Credit is not awarded based on a single assignment score.
-All public in-state Missouri colleges and universities will accept transfer credit of Dual Credits earned through this program; however, private institutions and out-This document is for informational purposes.
-The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School.
-Inc.

-of-state colleges and universities do not universally accept this type of credit, and will accept it on a caseby-case basis.
+All public in-state Missouri colleges and universities will accept transfer credit of Dual Credits earned through this program; however, private institutions and out-of-state colleges and universities do not universally accept this type of credit, and will accept it on a case-by-case basis.
 Dual Credit transcripts must be submitted to any college or university to which a student applies, regardless of their grade in the course.